 Screening can detect a problem early before you have any symptoms.

 Finding out about a problem early can mean that treatment is more effective.
-Finding out you have a health problem or are at increase of a health problem can help you make better informed decisions about your own health.
+Finding out you have a health problem or are at increased risk of developing a health problem, can help you make better informed decisions about your own health.

 Immunisations (sometimes called Vaccination) is one of the most effective Public Health interventions for saving lives and protecting your health.
 Find out more in the sections below.